 4.3.
-SCOPE (CATEGORIES / SHAPES, CRASH SPEED)
+SCOPE (CATEGORIES / SHAPES)

-Vehicle shape is important.
+Vehicle shape is important and is studied by the IHRA PS WG for passenger cars.
+The group agreed to use this work as basis.
 It influences the speed and angle of the head test conditions.
-The shapes specified by IHRA can serve as basis and it needs to be checked how light trucks / vans / exotic shapes can be included (if not included yet).
-If additional shapes are identified to which the sub system tests have not been validated, this should be mentioned in the preliminary report.
+It needs to be checked how light trucks / vans / exotic shapes can be included (if not included yet).
+If additional shapes are identified to which the sub system tests have not been validated, this should be taken into account.
+The importance of shape can be further addressed in the test procedure specifications.